Packard: Legacy

 The electrical connectors developed by Packard were used extensively by General Motors in its automobiles.
 The first series of connectors was the Packard 56, followed by the Weather Pack, and finally, the Metri Pack, which are still in use.
+The former Packard Electric division of GM was later spun off as the Delphi Corporation, later renamed to Aptiv.

 The National Packard Museum located in Warren, Ohio is the official museum of both the original Packard Motor Car Company and The Packard Electric Company.
 Its purpose is to preserve the Packard legacy and recognize Packard's influence in transportation and industrial history through interaction with the community and outreach programs.

 America's Packard Museum holds a collection of Packard cars on display.

 Packard Proving Grounds located in Shelby Township, MI are the remnants of the former proving Grounds owned by The Packard Motor Car Foundation.
 The mission of the Packard Proving Grounds Historic Site is to preserve the legacy of the Packard Motor Car Company through the restoration and preservation of the Packard Proving Grounds.

 The Fort Lauderdale Antique Car Museum was closed after the COVID-19 pandemic and its entire collection of Packard cars and memorabilia was purchased by a local businessman.
 The collection was auctioned off in 2021.

 Crushing around 50 vintage Packards occurred in 1977 in southern California and was dubbed by the Special-Interest auto magazine as "Crushathon".
 The cars were the property of a Packard collector and auctioned after his death.
 Due to different disagreements in the terms of the auction between SoCal Packard fan clubs, roughly half of the cars auctioned off did not meet the listed price leading to the cars being ultimately destroyed, despite their purportedly good mechanical and rust-free condition.